 1. Every registration and entry should receive an automatic notice of receipt.
 If you do not receive such within an hour of submitting, please email us at entry@ThePeerAwards.com

-2. You may ask to withdraw your entry at any time up until the end of 2016.
-To do this, email firstname.lastname@example.org clearly identifying your entry and providing the reason for your withdrawal.
+2. You may ask to withdraw your entry at any time up until just before the start of judging.
+To do this, email email@example.com clearly identifying your entry and providing the reason for your withdrawal.
 Any relevant fees still apply however.

 1. informatology Ltd. and The Peer Awards reserve the right to provide publicity about any entry, which may include any contents of said entry, to include text and/or visuals.

-3. Please note that it may be necessary for reasons beyond the control of the organisers to alter or cancel media partners of the 2016 Peer Award.
-In the event that the intended supplement or microsite cannot be published, and a suitable alternative is not arranged, a refund will be made of any corresponding additional newspaper space premium fees paid.
+3. Please note that it may be necessary for reasons beyond the control of the organisers to alter or cancel media partners of the 2017-18 Peer Award.
+In the event that an intended microsite cannot be published, and a suitable alternative is not arranged, a refund will be made of any corresponding additional online newspaper space premium fees paid.

 4. If you are attending a Peer Awards event, you are advised to take out appropriate travel insurance, as the Peer Awards and the organisers will not accept any liability for travelling, accommodation or other expenses incurred as a consequence of a possible event cancellation or postponement.
 The Peer Awards and informatology will not accept liability for any loss, including incidental or consequential damages etc.

 1. Fees may be paid by card online, or on receipt of invoice.
-Registering for a pack implies a commitment to pay the non-refundable fees whether entries are submitted or not.
+Registering implies a commitment to pay the non-refundable fees whether entries are submitted or not.